whisk3y3/EvilPhish/README.md

 # EvilPhish

-EvilPhish is a tool designed for phishing simulations and testing the security awareness of individuals or organizations.
-It provides a framework for serving a phishing domain and monitoring captured credentials.
-The webpage is designed to persuade users to login using their network credentials, following a successful copmuter patch verification scan.
+EvilPhish is a tool designed for phishing assessments to test the security awareness of individuals and organizations.
+It provides a framework for serving a phishing domain and harvesting user credentials.
+The webpage is designed to persuade users to login using their network credentials, following a simulated copmuter patch verification scan.

 **Note: Before performing the assessment, you will need to buy a domain and generate DNS and A records pointing to the server running EvilPhish.**